-Introducing GIP and the financial protection it offers can bridge the gap left following switch from DB to DC pension, and remove the cost uncertainty.
+Introducing GIP and the financial protection it offers can help to both bridge the gap left following a switch from DB to DC pension, and lessen the cost uncertainty.

 These plus points often address staff body and union concerns, helping smooth the overall transition from accruing DB scheme to replacement DC scheme.

 In addition, GIP helps protect staff on an everyday basis.
 As well as the financial protection it offers during long-term illness or injury, it frequently comes with built-in health and wellbeing tools, complementing organisations’ existing programmes, and helping to reduce prolonged staff absence – key focuses for HR.